PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 ## 1.7.7.x version

-This tool enables you to perform SQL queries directly on the PrestaShop database, and save them for use at any later time.
+SQL Manager is a feature that allows users with technical skills to create and handle SQL queries.

-For instance, using this tool and your knowledge of SQL, you could create a reusable query giving you an updated list of the clients who are subscribed to your newsletter or get a list of products in HTML or CSV format.
+For instance, using this tool allows the user to create a reusable query giving an updated list of the clients who are subscribed to your newsletter or get a list of products in HTML or CSV format.

 For security reasons, some types of queries are not allowed: UPDATE, DELETE, CREATE TABLE, DROP, etc. In short, you can only read data (SELECT query).